How Do Hairless Cats Stay Warm?

 Bald cats do not have fur to insulate them, so how do they keep themselves warm?
 Do they depend on clothes and heaters or do they have any adaptations to prevent hypothermia?

 Sphynxes and other bald cats get cold easily, especially if the temperature drops below 15°C (60°F).
 Hairless cats do not have a coat to protect them but have a higher metabolism than other cats, which helps them keep their body temperature higher.
 Several factors, such as very young or old age, or health problems, put them at a higher risk for hypothermia.
-Most Sphynx cats benefit from clothes or a heating blanket and need to live indoors.
+Most Sphynx cats benefit from clothes or a heating blanket and must live indoors.

 Sphynxes and other hairless cats adapt to their environment but their ability to adapt is limited.